Personal records are exciting.

 The lift is either completed or it is not.

-Because the margin for error is so small, weightlifting quickly exposes whether performance is repeatable or whether it depends on isolated moments of exceptional execution.
+Because the margin for error is small, weightlifting quickly exposes whether high-level performance is becoming repeatable or whether it depends on isolated moments of exceptional execution.

-Throughout the training cycle, I wasn’t chasing one perfect lift.
+Throughout the training cycle, I was not chasing one perfect lift.

 The objective was different.